acmbo/Stephans_Croner_Webcode/README.md

 This repo contains the source code of the website [Stephancorner.de](http://www.stephanscorner.de/), a personal portfolio website.
 It contains blog- and dashboard features.
 The repo is divided in two sections:

-* site/: which contains a plain html, css and javascript prototype
+* site/: which contains a plain html, css and javascript prototype for development the frontend
-* backEnd/ : which contains the backEnd aaplication serving the website.
+* backEnd/ : which contains the backEnd application serving the website.

 ## Used techstack